algorand/go-algorand-doc/README.md

 We sometimes have a script running that's generating random transactions between some test accounts, generating ~4 TPS on the network.

 ## Writing your own client
-Refer to our [REST API](https://github.com/algorand/go-algorand-doc/blob/master/api/REST.md) documentation as a starting point for writing your own clients.
+Refer to our [Using the SDKs and REST APIs](https://developer.algorand.org/docs/using-sdks-and-rest-apis) documentation as a starting point for writing your own clients.

 Let us know where you would like more documentation and we'll look at prioritizing that.